Guideline 12.2 – Paediatric Advanced Life Support (PALS)

 If after defibrillation and a further 2 minutes of CPR, a perfusing sinus rhythm cannot be restored, the priority of management is:

-- continuous high-quality CPR in between shocks
+· Continuous high-quality CPR in between shocks.

-- treatment of possible underlying causes.
+· Treatment of possible underlying causes.

 Persistent or refractory VF or pVT may be treated with antiarrhythmics such as amiodarone 5 mg/kg (maximum dose 300 mg) IV or IO as a bolus (Refer to Section 12.4).

-If amiodarone is unavailable as an anti-arrhythmic for DC-shock resistant VF or pVT, lidocaine (lignocaine) may be used as an alternative (Refer to Section 12.7) in a dose of 1 mg/kg IV or IO.
+If amiodarone is unavailable as an anti-arrhythmic for DC-shock resistant VF or pVT, lidocaine (lignocaine) may be used as an alternative (Refer to

 Monitoring and improvement of quality outcomes in resuscitation